-If you’re interested in receiving your COVID-19 vaccine at Medcan, please complete and submit the form below and a Medcan Representative will be in touch to complete your booking.
+If you’re interested in receiving your COVID-19 vaccine at Medcan, please complete and submit the form below and a Medcan Representative will be in touch by e-mail to complete your booking.
 Should circumstances change, we will continue to provide updates on our website as more information becomes available.

 For a complete list of eligibility requirements specific to the City of Toronto, click here.

 For vaccine eligibility requirements specific to Ontario, click here.

 The recommended interval for boosters is ≥6 months (168 days) after the completion of the primary series.